lucad54/queen-elizabeth-II-statue-ontario/pages/locations.md

 ## Browse Locations

-Use this word cloud visualization to browse locations.
+This word cloud visualization allows for the browsing of locations.
-Word size is determined by frequency and all words link to a corresponding collection search.